Alistair Carmichael: Campaign memo and election petition

 On 4 April 2015, during the general election campaign Carmichael was involved in the leaking of a memo from the Scotland Office about comments allegedly made by the French ambassador Sylvie Bermann about Nicola Sturgeon, claiming that Sturgeon had privately stated she would "rather see David Cameron remain as PM", in contrast to her publicly stated opposition to a Conservative government.
 The veracity of the memo was quickly denied by the French ambassador, French Consul General and Sturgeon herself.

 At the time of the leak, Carmichael denied all knowledge of the leaking of the memo in a television interview with Channel 4 News.
 After the election, Carmichael accepted the contents of the memo were incorrect, and admitted that he had lied, and that he had authorised the leaking of the inaccurate memo to the media.
 This was after a Cabinet Office enquiry identified Carmichael's role in the leak.
 The enquiry found phone records that proved Euan Roddin, Carmichael's Special Adviser, contacted the Telegraph on 1 April, two days before the story appeared.
 Carmichael apologised and accepted that had he still been a government minister, this was a matter that would have "required [his] resignation".

 Four electors from Orkney and Shetland lodged an election petition on 29 May 2015, the last date possible to do this following the general election on 7 May, attempting to unseat Carmichael and force a by-election.
 On 2 June 2015, the Parliamentary Standards Commissioner launched an investigation into his conduct, under sections 10, 14 and 16 of the Code of Conduct, but this investigation was dropped because Carmichael became aware of the memo via the Scottish Office and not in his capacity as an MP.
 On 9 December 2015, it was decided it had not been proven beyond reasonable doubt that he had committed an "illegal practice" and he was allowed to retain his seat.
 In February 2016, his application for costs was rejected, leaving him £150,000 out of pocket.
 Scottish Liberal Democrat leader Willie Rennie contributed £750 towards his costs.
 Carmichael was awarded £50,000 towards the costs from the Joseph Rowntree Reform Trust.

+Carmichael was again re-elected at the snap 2017 general election with an increased vote share of 48.6% and an increased majority of 4,563.
+He was again re-elected at the 2019 general election, with a decreased vote share of 44.8% and a decreased majority of 2,507.
+At the 2024 general election, Carmichael was again re-elected, with an increased vote share of 55.1% and an increased majority of 7,807.

+After the 2024 General Election

+On 9 September 2024, Alistair Carmichael was elected as Chair of the Environment, Food and Rural Affairs Select Committee.